-For many Germans, Austria is still the first destination for a fulfilling ski holiday.
-However, the German low mountain ranges and the regions on the edge of the Alps also have a lot to offer families.
-So why travel far when beautiful pistes are practically on your doorstep?
-You just have to take a closer look.
+For many winter sports enthusiasts, Austria is the first destination for a fulfilling ski holiday.
+However, the central German uplands and the regions on the edge of the Alps also have a lot to offer families.
+So why not consider the beautiful pistes of the country home to the Zugspitze or the fairytale-like Black Forest?
 SnowTrex answers the question: Where can you ski in Germany?

 Skiing & cross-country skiing in Germany in around 200 ski resorts